mhermans/gheocode/README.md

 ## Overview

 **gheocode** is a very simple wrapper around Google's geocoding service.
 But in addition to the regular latitude/longitude data and address normalisation, you get a small dash of geoinference.
 I.e. for each geocoded address in Ghent, you get the name and code of both the block and administrative sector the point is located in.
-To minimalise the load on Google's servers, responses are cached using a [Redis key-value store](http://redis.io/).
+To minimalise the load on Google's servers (you get a fixed amount of requests per day), responses are cached using a [Redis key-value store](http://redis.io/).

 ## Install